will-ing/learning-journal/progjs-notes.md

 \|\|| logical or; test at least one condition
 !| Logical not; takes single boolean value and inverts it

+*n order for JavaScript to compare two different data types (for example, numbers and strings), it must convert one type to another.
+This is known as "**Type Coercion**"*

 ## Functions *pg 88*

 > **Functions** let you group a series of statements together to perform a specific task.
 If different parts of a script repeat the same task, you can reuse the function.